Volkswagen ID.4 set for huge changes, including a new name| Auto Express

 Here, we can see the new ID.
 Tiguan badge visualised for the first time too.
 Giving the EV a more modern look, it’ll sit beneath a much more progressive lighting signature and (another) illuminated badge.

 All in, the ID.
-Tiguan retains much of what made the ID.4 so successful, but in a more modern package.
+Tiguan should retain much of what made the ID.4 so successful, but in a more modern package.

 What will the interior of the Volkswagen ID.
 Tiguan look like?

 Alongside extensive exterior changes, we expect the new Volkswagen ID.
-Tiguan to take on a different look on the inside as well.
+Tiguan to take on a different look on the inside, as previously confirmed by a VW insider.

-A VW insider told us “the interior will be completely different as well”, probably with more physical buttons for things like the steering wheel and climate controls.
+Recent updates on other VW models have included the return of physical buttons for things like the steering wheel and climate controls, moving away from touch-sensitive controls.

 Indeed, Mindt admitted that mistakes had been made with the most recent Volkswagen Golf: “Our satisfaction rating dropped down with the Golf Mk8, big time.
 The swiping things, you know, the touch sliders – it dropped down big time.
 So it’s that easy to improve this rating with this little thing.”